 Now let’s get down to specifics.
 Using the chart above, it’s easy to spot the cheapest solo tents because they’re closest to the bottom:

-The Dan Durston X-Mid 1 is unusual in several ways.
-It’s a rare example of a double wall trekking pole-supported tent (most are single wall) with a unique roomy shape and surprisingly affordable price.
+The Dan Durston X-Mid 1 costs just $1 more than the TarpTent ProTrail, and it’s 6 oz heavier.
+But it’s a rare example of a double wall trekking pole-supported tent (most are single wall) with a unique roomy shape and surprisingly affordable price.
 This relative newcomer to the lightweight tent scene is designed by an experienced lightweight backpacker and seems to be acquiring a growing list of fans.
-It’s the most affordable lightweight solo tent in this list, as well as the most affordable double wall shelter.
+It’s almost the most affordable lightweight solo tent in this list, and it’s the most affordable lightweight double wall shelter by a long shot.

-To be fair, the Six Moon Designs Lunar Solo is only $11 more expensive than the ProTrail and a couple ounces heavier.
+As runner-up, the Six Moon Designs Lunar Solo is only $21 more expensive than the Durston X-Mid and is a couple ounces lighter.
 Its design is very different – most notably, it has a lot more headroom – so check it out too if you’re after a bargain lightweight 1 person tent.

 Best Value Lightweight Solo Tents